NECOTIS/NSS-Neuromorphic-Sparse-Sorter/README.md

 - Python (version >= 3.9)
 - Pytorch (version >= 2.0 )
 - spikeinterface (version >= 0.97.1)
-- HDBSCAN (version >= 0.8.29)

 Please refer to the respective documentation and installation guides of each library to ensure proper setup.

-## Pipeline Overview

-The spike sorting pipeline follows these main steps:

-1. Load the simulated electrophysiological signals generated using the MEArec framework.
-2. Extract features from the signals using the Locally Competitive Algorithm (LCA).
-3. Cluster the sparse encoded the features with the density-based clustering algorithm, HDBSCAN.
-4. Construct the inferred spike trains b combining the clustering results and the ground truth spike timings.
-5. Compare the ground truth spike train with the inferred spike trains using a comparison metric taken from the spikeinterface framework.

 # Acknowledgements